Domaine William Fèvre - Chablis Grand Cru Bougros Côte de Bouguerots 2014

 2030

-Enjoy with fish, shellfish, grilled seafood or seafood in cream sauce, poultry and white meats, grilled or in cream sauce...
+Enjoy with fish, shellfish, grilled seafood or seafood in a creamy sauce, poultry and grilled white meats or white meats in a creamy sauce...

 Bettane & Desseauve

-A superb saline, salivating expression, very straightforward, with flesh and power, intense persistence.
+A superb salty and mouthwatering expression, very straightforward, with body and power, intense persistence.

 Robert Parker - Wine Advocate

-The 2014 Chablis Grand Cru Bougros Côte Bouguerots has an almost surgical bouquet: extremely well-defined and balanced, rather of a subtle style with aromas of green apple, Conference pear and sea spray/oyster shells.
-For the moment, the whole is tightly wrapped.
+The 2014 Chablis Grand Cru Bougros Côte Bouguerots has an almost surgical bouquet: extremely well-defined and balanced, rather subtle in style with aromas of green apple, Conference pear, and sea spray/oyster shells.
+At the moment, the whole is tightly wrapped up.
 The palate is very well balanced with crisp, harmonious acidity and just the right amount of salinity, long and tender on the finish.
-It was impressive in vat, it's just as impressive in bottle.
+It was impressive in the vat, and it is just as impressive in the bottle.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France